Skip to main content

 KitchenAid, for example, became a quieter dishwasher by removing its disposer and adding a filter.

-Their better M series is noisier at 44 dB by adding a water filter.
-It can be argued the disposer is better, so there is a trade-off in benefits except for one brand - GE Profile.
+Their better M series is noisier at 44 dB when a water filter is added.
+The disposer is better, so there is a trade-off in benefits except for one brand—GE Profile.

 Read More: How to Buy a Dishwasher